The Valet (2022 film): Plot

 The next day, Olivia is given a proper breakfast by Antonio's family.
 She admires their closeness and love for each other.
 Vincent is incorrectly led to believe that Antonio and Olivia slept together, making him jealous.

 Earhart receives positive reviews after the premiere but Olivia is lonely and unsure of Vincent's promise to leave his wife.
-Olivia attends Antonio's son's play at school.
+She attends Antonio's son's play at school.
 Out of jealousy, Isabel kisses Antonio, who tells her the truth about Olivia.

-Antonio and Olivia bond, and Olivia welcomes her anonymity in a Latin-American neighborhood.
+Antonio and Olivia bond, and she enjoys her anonymity in the Latin-American neighborhood.
 Back home, they pretend to have sex to mess with private investigators observing them from across the street.
 Cecilia tells Antonio she is glad he has found love again, like she has with their Korean landlord Mr. Kim, even though neither can speak the same language.
 Olivia acknowledges that she has not been living a healthy lifestyle.

 The following day, Isabel tells Antonio that she wants to file for divorce, because she does not want to be with someone who thinks so little of himself.
 Olivia and Antonio fight over each of their self-destructive tendencies—her aloofness and his self-deprecation—and they publicly "break up".

 Vincent's lawyer later approaches Antonio to pay him $25,000, explaining that he grew up like Antonio and he is happy whenever he can do the right thing.
 Antonio hesitates, but takes the money.

 Cecilia suffers a stroke and dies in the kitchen with Mr. Kim at her side.
-At the funeral, Antonio delivers a heartfelt eulogy about his mother's hardships to give him and his siblings a better life in the United States, and thanks Mr. Kim for giving her happiness.
+At the funeral, Antonio delivers a heartfelt eulogy about the hardships his mother endured to give him and his siblings a better life in the United States, and thanks Mr. Kim for giving her happiness.
 He speaks in English so Mr. Kim's family can translate.

-He makes up with Olivia, who decides to break up with Vincent.
+Antonio makes up with Olivia, who decides to break up with Vincent.
 Kathryn learns the truth about Vincent, files for divorce, and takes over the company.
 To thank Antonio, she cancels the gentrification plans.

 Antonio builds up the courage to ask out Natalie.
 The film closes with Antonio and Olivia discussing Antonio's love life while the paparazzi take photos from the street.